utmthesis/utmthesis/README.md

 There are tutorials, tips & examples on how to use LaTeX provided in the downloads and wiki section.

 Download the latest version of utmthesis (both in LaTeX and LyX) here!
+Due to upload limitation imposed by Google, we could not upload new updates here.
+Temporarily, we provide download links from FKE Postgraduate Website while we are trying to resolve the upload restriction here.

 ## Versions
-Current stable release: version 4.1
+Current stable release: version 4.20

 ## Required Software
 1. A good LaTeX compiler.
 For Windows users, you may try MikTeX or ProTeXt.
 For Linux users, install TeX Live.
 Note: If you install a minimal/basic version of a Latex compiler, you will face problems.
 Go for the full download.
 For Ubuntu (or Debian based distros) type the following command in your shell to auto-magically install all the above software like a boss: